 Whatever the reason for considering adoption, you should become fully aware of the process before committing to placing your child for adoption.

 When you contact Adoption Choice, you will be asked a few questions and will be offered a meeting with one of our caring, compassionate counselors.
 You will receive a packet of information and have an opportunity to ask as many questions as you need to.
-The Adoption Choice staff has years of experience working with expectant parents and understand how difficult it can be to make that first call for information.
+Our staff has years of experience working with expectant parents and they understand how difficult it can be to make that first call for information.
 Our staff is comprised of both adoptive parents and adoptees who want to help you in making the right decision for you and your child.

 - have completed the required hours of pre-adoptive education

 - have the financial stability to provide for a child